doctrine/dbal/UPGRADE.md

 The platform abstraction allows building arbitrary SQL expressions, so even if the arguments represent numeric literals, they should be passed as a string.

+Note that `OraclePlatform::getSubstringExpression()` will no longer automatically format the values of the `$start` and `$length` parameters as integers.
+The caller of the method is responsible for the validity of the SQL expressions.

 ## BC BREAK The type of `$char` in `AbstractPlatform::getTrimExpression()` changed from `string|false` to `?string`

 The default value of `$char` is now `null`, not `false`.
 Additionally, the method will throw an `InvalidArgumentException` in an invalid value of `$mode` is passed.